Before the day

 Do I have to have my name in the Congregations programme?

 No. On the day of your ceremony, a programme is distributed to each family/group which contains the name and course title of each graduate (not your result).
-If you do not wish for your name to be published in this, please complete the relevant field on the form when you register for your ceremony.
+If you do not wish for your name to be published in this, please contact the Corporate Events team as soon as possible.

 Please note, if your details are included they will also appear on the commemorative clothing.
 You would also be removed from this if you request for your name to be removed from the programme.

 Can I still graduate if I have a debt with the University?

 If you have a debt to the University you may still be formally invited to a Congregations ceremony but it is important that you take note of the deadline set for clearing debts.
 Please make sure all outstanding University debts are cleared no later than Friday 15 June 2018.